 MY BOOK FOR MUSIC LOVERS

-I decided to take it a step further than day dreaming and wrote a bit of fiction for music lovers.
+I decided to take it a step further than day dreaming, and so I wrote a bit of fiction for music lovers.
 It’s the story of Nathan Ballew who has a brush with death and finds himself back in 1962 with his memory from 2013 fully intact.

 The only drawback, he’s in the body of an 11-year-old.
 So what would you do in this situation?
 You you can read a few sample chapters, or download the Kindle book here.